Yeet-Masta/OptiFine1.21_decompiled/README.md

  /* $VF: Couldn't be decompiled.
 Class net/optifine/gui/GuiDetailSettingsOF wasn't processed yet! */// Please report this to the Vineflower issue tracker, at https://github.com/Vineflower/vineflower/issues with a copy of the class file (if you have the rights to distribute it!) womp womp

+nvm, I got it to work with help of this! https://github.com/Yeet-Masta/OptiFineDeobf-Working